commercetools/ui-kit/packages/components/fields/date-field/README.md

 ## Description

-A controlled date input component for single date, with validation states and a label
+A controlled date input component for single date, with validation states and a label.

 ## Installation